Brensley/WVD-CI-CD/crossplane-bcp/ARCHITECTURE.md

 - **BCP NodeGroup:** `t3.medium` instances with 50Gi disks.
 - **JCP NodeGroup:** `t3.large` instances with 100Gi disks and a desired size of three nodes to run ArgoCD, Harbor and Keycloak workloads.

+The `diskSize` parameter can be omitted if the default EKS volume size is sufficient, but the values above provide a good starting point for most installations.